 Video Creator Last Name, First Name.
 Original Release Year.
 Video Title.
 Original Production Company.
 From Provider of Online Video.
 Source Type, Running Time.
 URL.

-For more information see: Chicago Style Q & A
+For more information see: Chicago Manual of Style, 14.265

 For more information see: CMOS Shop Talk